kstenerud/concise-text-encoding/cte-specification.md

 | `\x01` - `\xff`     | one octet, hexadecimal notation |
 | `\u0001` - `\uffff` | unicode character               |

-Every instance of the backslash character (`\`) within a string must resolve to a valid escape sequence (see above); otherwise it is invalid.

 Strings must always resolve to complete, valid unicode characters and sequences when fully decoded (after evaluating escape sequences).

-Characters that cannot be edited in a UTF-8 capable text editor (because, for example, they have no width or visibility) must be represented using escape sequences.
+Characters that cannot be edited in a UTF-8 capable text editor (for example, if they have no width or visibility or direct input method) must be represented using escape sequences.

 #### Line Breaks and Whitespace

 Care should be taken to ensure that CTE documents can be easily edited in a text editor without losing information.
-For this reason, it is generally preferable to encode line breaking characters and certain whitespace characters (such as TAB) using escape sequences rather than the bare character coding.
+For this reason, it is generally preferable to encode line breaking characters and certain whitespace characters (such as TAB) using escape sequences rather than the bare character encoding.

 Note: While carriage return (u+000d) is technically allowed in strings, line endings should be converted to linefeed only (u+0009) whenever possible to maximize compatibiity between systems.

 #### Unquoted String

-Normally, strings must be enclosed in double-quotes `"`, but this rule may be relaxed if:
+Normally, strings must be enclosed within double-quotes (`"`), but this rule can be relaxed if:

 * The string does not begin with a character from u+0000 to u+007f, with the exception of lowercase a-z, uppercase A-Z, and underscore (`_`).
 * The string does not contain characters from u+0000 to u+007f, with the exception of lowercase a-z, uppercase A-Z, numerals 0-9, and underscore (`_`).